Top 10 Board Games

 Year: 2012

-Bluffing distilled into its purest, most vicious form.
-I was playing this one well before my board gaming revelation during COVID, which speaks to its accessibility and enduring appeal.
-In fifteen minutes, you’ll witness friendships tested, bold-faced lies told with conviction, and the sweet satisfaction of calling someone’s bluff at exactly the right moment.
-The genius is in its simplicity - five character types, a handful of actions, and the constant psychological warfare of deciding whether that smug git across the table actually has the Duke or is banking on you being too cowardly to challenge.
-Games are quick enough that the inevitable “one more round” chorus never gets old, and it scales brilliantly from intimate three-player mind games to chaotic six-player carnage.
-Essential filler game that punches way above its tiny box weight.
+Bluffing at its most vicious and most compact.
+I was playing this well before my board gaming revelation during COVID, which says something about its accessibility.
+In fifteen minutes you’ll witness friendships tested, bare-faced lies told with conviction, and the sweet satisfaction of calling someone’s bluff at exactly the right moment.
+Five character types, a handful of actions, and the constant psychological warfare of deciding whether that smug person across the table actually has the Duke or is banking on you being too cowardly to challenge.
+Games are quick enough that the inevitable “one more round” chorus never gets old.
+Tiny box, takes up almost no shelf space, and earns its place every time.

 Biblios